owen1k2/texteditor/README.md

 + Commit 8: README Updated
 + Commit 9: JavaDoc Updated and completed for GapBuffer.
 + Commit 10: Main is now completed and the program is functional.
++ Commit 11: Style Updates of GapBuffer.
++ Commit 12: Style Updates of TextEditor.
++ Commit 13: Style Updates of SimpleStringBuffer.
++ Commit 14: Style Updates of GapBufferTests.
++ Commit 15: Style Updates of SimpleStringBufferTests.
++ Commit 16: Updated error in DoubleArray to change afterGapBeg.